 Heat transfer vinyl or commonly called iron-on vinyl is a fun and easy way to personalize fabric and more!
-The combination of heat and pressure is required for perfect application and I am sharing all my tips and tricks on How to Apply Heat Transfer or Iron On Vinyl for the perfect application the first time!
+The combination of heat and pressure is required for perfect application and I am sharing all my tips and tricks on How to Apply Iron On Vinyl for the perfect application the first time!

-Why do I have to wash it, you ask?
 Because even preshrunk clothes shrink!
 Heat transfer does not shrink.
 If you do not wash and dry first you will be left with a misshapen bumpy design on your project the first time you wash it!
 Also, most garments contain chemicals to make their colors appear vibrant in stores.
 You want this out before you apply your iron on so it sticks perfectly the first time.

+There are currently 3 methods of iron on vinyl application.
 You can apply heat transfer vinyl using a regular iron, an EasyPress™, or a heat press.
 I do not own a Heat Press so I cannot comment on that version at this time!
 I will, however, talk about using your household iron and the EasyPress™.

 Application of Iron On – Using an Iron

 1. After cutting your heat transfer vinyl using your machine of choice you will use the weeding tool to remove any excess vinyl from your cut design.
 The weeding tool is often referred to as the Hook Tool.

 This will leave only your design left on the clear backing. (remember our design is backward because we mirrored our design) Here it is clear backing side DOWN.

 2. You will need to preheat the area of your blank that you will be applying the design.
 Using your iron, warm the area for about 10-15 seconds.
 Repeat this for the backside of the blank as well.

 3. Place your iron on design with clear backing side UP onto your project blank where you would like it to be.